reflectivity/orsopy/orsopy/fileio/specification.md

     #                 max:
     #             polarization:

-For neutrons one of `p / m / pp / pm / mp / mm  / vector`
+For neutrons one of `unpolarized/ p / m / pp / pm / mp / mm  / vector`

 For x-rays one of `tba`